thomasthaddeus/cityuseattle.github.io/docs/tools/virtualbox.md

     ![virtualbox_installing](/assets/images/virtualbox/virtualbox_homepage.png)

- 4. To avoid VirtualBox complaining about the kernel driver in the future, i.e. the error is shown below, you must explicitly allow VirtualBox to load, in the MacOS system preferences, within the first 30 minutes after VirtualBox is installed.
+ 4. To avoid VirtualBox complaining about the kernel driver in the future, i.e. the error is shown below, you must explicitly allow VirtualBox to load, in the macOS system preferences, within the first 30 minutes after VirtualBox is installed.

     ![kernel_driver_not_installed](/assets/images/virtualbox/kernel_driver_not_installed.png)